pypeit/PypeIt/doc/quicklook.rst

     pypeit_ql shane_kast_blue --raw_files b1.fits.gz b10.fits.gz b27.fits.gz --raw_path /path/to/files

-will yield two directories where you executed the call: ``b27`` and ``shane_kast_blue_A``.
+will yield two directories where you executed the call: ``b27/`` and ``shane_kast_blue_A/``.
 Both directories will look very similar to a normal execution of :ref:`run-pypeit` (see :ref:`outputs-dir`), except the latter will *only* contain calibrations and the former will only contain the science results with a symlink to the ``Calibrations`` directory.
 The name of the directory with the reduction for the science frames is based on the name of the frame, ``b27`` in this example.
-The name of directory with the calibrations is always the combination of the instrument name and setup/configuration identifier, just as produced by :ref:`pyepit_setup`.
+The name of directory with the calibrations is always the combination of the instrument name and setup/configuration identifier (e.g.
+``shane_kast_blue_A``), just as produced by :ref:`pyepit_setup`.

-If multiple science frames are reduced *and stacked*, the name of the output directory combines the names of the first and last science frames in the stack.
+If multiple science frames are provided, the name of the output directory combines the names of the first and last science frames in the stack.
+For
-For example:
+example:

 .. code-block:: console